 Yet in times of Czarism, the Greek catholic church, united with the Holy See, was persecuted and suppressed; therefore the first clandestine bishops of younger church history are descending from Ukraine.
 In 1900, Andrej Sheptyckyj, O. S. B. M., became Metropolitan of Lviv.
 He was deported to Russia from 1914 to 1917.
-Immediately before, on September 10, 1914, in Kyiv hotel "Continental", he secretely and without papal mandate consecrated two priests as bishops: Josyf Botsian, titular bishop of Lutsk, and Dmytro Yaremko, titular bishop of Ostroh.
+Immediately before, on September 23, 1914, in Kyiv hotel "Continental", he secretely and without papal mandate consecrated two priests as bishops: Yosyf Botsian, bishop-designate of the diocese-to-be of Lutsk, and Dmytro Yaremko, future bishop of Ostroh Eparchy.
 While bishop Botsian was confirmed by the Holy See in 1921, bishop Yaremko died in Russian imprisonment on October 3, 1916.
 His name never was published; now his beatification is in a state of preparation.

 On May 29, 1917, after Metropolitan Sheptyckyj was allowed to return to Lviv after the Czar had been overthrown, he established an Archepiscopal Exarchate for the Ukrainian faithfulls of byzantine rite in Russia and Siberia (Exarch Abbot Klymentiy Sheptyckyj, M. S. U.).
 Already Pius X had allowed him to take precautions for the Eastern rite flock in the Russian Empire.
 The Holy See confirmed this exarchate on February 24, 1921.
 On September 17, 1939, three additional exarchates were errected: 1.
 Volyn, Polissia and Pidliashia (Exarch Bishop Mykola Charnetskyi, C. SS.
 R.), 2.
 Great Ukraine (Exarch Josyf Slipyj), and 3.
 Belarus (Locum tenens Bishop Mykola Charnetskyj, C. SS.
 R.; since September 17, 1940, Exarch Antoniy Nemantsevich, S. I.).
 Pius XII accepted this step on November 22, 1941.
 About the changing years 1942/1943, the exarchate of Russia and Siberia seems to have been split.